jupyterlab/jupyterlab/docs/source/user/file_formats.md

 * MIME type: `image/svg+xml`

 JupyterLab will render Scalable Vector Graphics (SVG) in files and output.
-SVG files can slso be edited as text files in the File Editor.
+SVG files can slso be edited as text files in the file editor.

 ## LaTeX

-* File format: edit as text file
+* File format: `.tex`
 * MIME type: `text/latex`

-JupyterLab will render LaTeX questions in output, and LaTeX files (`.tex`) can be edited as text files in the File Editor.
+JupyterLab will render LaTeX questions in output, and LaTeX files (`.tex`) can be edited as text files in the file editor.

 ## JSON

 * File format: `.json`
-* MIME type: `application+json`
+* MIME type: `application/binary+json`

 JavaScript Object Notation (JSON) files are common in data science.